zdrgeo/bulk-data-collector/readme.md

         unit: "byte"
 ```

-This configures Bulk Data Collector to capture "Device.DeviceInfo.ProcessStatus.CPUUsage", "Device.DeviceInfo.MemoryStatus.Free", etc. properties from the CPE reports, to transform them to OTel metrics "Device_DeviceInfo_ProcessStatus_CPUUsage", "Device_DeviceInfo_MemoryStatus_Free", etc. and then to export those metrics to the running OTel collector.
+This configures the bulk data collector to capture "Device.DeviceInfo.ProcessStatus.CPUUsage", "Device.DeviceInfo.MemoryStatus.Free", etc. properties from the CPE reports, to transform them to OTel metrics "Device_DeviceInfo_ProcessStatus_CPUUsage", "Device_DeviceInfo_MemoryStatus_Free", etc. and then to export those metrics to the running OTel collector.

 5. Run the OTel Contrib collector